siduction/siduction-btrfs/Info.md

 ### Events affecting the Grub menu

 + snapshot
   *grub-btrfs* updates the submenu "siduction snapshots".
 It is automatically called from the grub menu file.
+  `update-grub` is executed when the Btrfs default, the booted subvolume, and the Grub default menu item differ.
 + rollback
   *grub-btrfs* updates the submenu "siduction snapshots".
-  Then *update-grub* is necessary to boot directly into the rollback target.
+  `update-grub` is executed.
+Then the default Grub menu entry boots into the rollback target.
-+ *grub-install* in the rollback target
++ `grub-install` in the rollback target
   The Grub menu file in the rollback target is different from the menu just used.
 Grub stage-1 still points to the previous Btrfs default subvolume.
-If the state of the OS after the rollback is as desired, we run *update-grub* and *grub-install* in succession.
-  This will give the rollback target, which is also the Btrfs default subvolume, an updated grub menu file and grub stage-1 will point to this.
+If the state of the OS after the rollback is as desired, `grub-install` must be called manually.
+So Grub stage-1 points to the rollback target, which is now also the Btrfs default subvolume.
 + *apt install/remove*
   *snapper* triggers apt and creates a pre- and post-snapshot (default).
 Then *grub-btrfs* updates the "siduction snapshots" submenu.
 + *apt upgrade/install/remove* with kernel
-  For apt actions involving kernels, apt runs an *update-grub*, *snapper* takes a pre- and post-snapshot, and *grub-btrfs* updates the "siduction snapshots" submenu.
+  For apt actions involving kernels, apt runs an `update-grub`, *snapper* takes a pre- and post-snapshot, and *grub-btrfs* updates the "siduction snapshots" submenu.

 ---------